-1.1 Intended applications
+1.1 INTENDED APPLICATIONS

-The Amplivox CA850 Audiometer is designed for use by audiologists, general practitioners, hearing aid dispensers and child health professionals.
+The CA850 Audiometer is designed for use by audiologists, general practitioners, hearing aid dispensers and child health professionals.

-Capable of undertaking automatic tests based on the Hughson and Westlake method ("Computer Test") or the Bekesy method ("Bekesy Test"), it can also be used for manual audiometry.
+Capable of undertaking automatic tests based on the Hughson and Westlake method ("Computer Test") or the Bekesy method ("Bekesy Test"), it can also be used for manual audiometry, but it is not intended for use to determine the full extent and scope of a patient's hearing deficiency.